Find a DoctorPatient Portal

 The diagnosis of a UTI involves a combination of symptom assessment and laboratory tests, such as urinalysis, urine culture, or imaging tests.
 Our urology specialists may perform the following:

-- Urine culture – Identifies the specific bacteria causing the infection and helps determine the best UTI medicines.
+• Urine culture – Identifies the specific bacteria causing the infection and helps determine which antibiotic may work best.

 CLS Health’s UTI treatment and diagnostic services address immediate symptoms and help prevent future infections.